A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning

+In \Cref{sec: resolution_entanglement} and \Cref{fig: FR_ent_circuit} of the main text, we provided an overview of of the entanglement version of the FR scenario and the main arguments.
+Here, we review in more detail the entanglement-based version of the FR thought-experiment and apparent paradox that highlights the proof method typically employed to prove the no-go claim regarding a contradiction between the assumptions $\textup{Q}$, $\textup{U}$, $\textup{C}$ and $\textup{D}$ (reviewed in the subsection above).

-We are now ready to review the entanglement-based version of the FR paradox that is originally attributed to Lluis Masanes, and was also mentioned in \cite{Pusey2018}.
-This version makes the important/salient features of the FR protocol more readily accessible, and thus allow for a more succinct explanation of where the reasoning fails.
-For completeness, we also provide an analysis of every step in the reasoning of the original FR protocol in \cref{Sec:Prepare and measure version}.
-The conclusions are the same.
+The entanglement version of the FR protocol is originally attributed to Lluis Masanes (based on a talk), and was also mentioned by Matthew Pusey in \cite{Pusey2018}.
+It is much simpler than FR's original (prepare and measure based) protocol, but makes the important/salient features of the FR protocol more readily accessible.
+The resolution to EWFS paradoxes given by our work is however fully general and applies in particular to both the entanglement and to the original prepare and measure version of FR's arguments.
+For the interested reader, we provide a review of the original FR thought-experiment in \Cref{sec: FR_PM_review} and apply our framework to resolve it, in \Cref{ssec: resolution_prep}.

-In this section we follow the notation and agent naming conventions of \cite{Nurgalieva2018, Vilasini_2019} for clarity.
-Here we have two agents Alice and Bob who measure individual subsystems of a bipartite system while two super-agents Ursula and Wigner measure the labs (system and memory) of Alice and Bob respectively.
-The protocol can be broken down into three steps: a bipartite state preparation (pre-selection) at an initial time $t=1$, intermediate local measurements by Alice and Bob on the state at time $t=2$, a final measurement and post-selection by two super-agents Ursula and Wigner at time $t=3$. \begin{itemize} \item {\bf Pre-selection at time $t=1$: }An initial state $\ket{\psi^{t=1}}_{\R\Ss}:=\frac{1}{\sqrt{3}}(\ket{00}_{\R\Ss}+\ket{10}_{\R\Ss}+\ket{11}_{\R\Ss})$ is prepared and shared between Alice and Bob where $\R$ and $\Ss$ label the subsystems belonging to Alice and Bob respectively.
+In this section we follow the notation and agent naming conventions of \cite{Nurgalieva2018, Vilasini_2019}.
+Here we have two agents Alice and Bob who measure individual subsystems of a bipartite system while two superagents Ursula and Wigner measure the labs (system and memory) of Alice and Bob respectively.
+The protocol can be broken down into three steps: a bipartite state preparation (pre-selection) at an initial time $t=1$, intermediate local measurements by Alice and Bob on the state at time $t=2$, a final measurement and post-selection by two superagents Ursula and Wigner at time $t=3$. \begin{itemize} \item {\bf Pre-selection at time $t=1$: }An initial state $\ket{\psi^{t=1}}_{\R\Ss}:=\frac{1}{\sqrt{3}}(\ket{00}_{\R\Ss}+\ket{10}_{\R\Ss}+\ket{11}_{\R\Ss})$ is prepared and shared between Alice and Bob where $\R$ and $\Ss$ label the subsystems belonging to Alice and Bob respectively.
 Alice and Bob's memories $\A$ and $\B$ are initialised to $\ket{0}_\A$ and $\ket{0}_\B$.
 Hence the initial preparation (i.e., pre-selected state) on $\R\A\Ss\B$ is given by